Dundee Accessibility and Assistive Technology Research Group

-The Dundee University‘s AAC Research Group at Computing in the School of Science and Engineering is the world leader in developing intelligent and multimodal technologies within the field of Augmentative and Alternative Communication (AAC), working with the foremost companies in the field to support and enhance interaction for individuals with a variety of communication impairments across the lifespan.
-The Dundee AAC Research Group is at the heart of this work, involving the end users of software in the design and development.
+The Dundee University‘s Accessibility and Assistive Technology (ATech) Research Group at Computing in the School of Science and Engineering is a world leader in developing intelligent and multimodal technologies within the field of Augmentative and Alternative Communication (AAC), working with the foremost companies in the field to support and enhance interaction for individuals with a variety of communication impairments across the lifespan.
+The Dundee ATech Research Group is at the heart of this work, involving the end users of software in the design and development.
 The group always welcome inquiries about new PhD projects, please get in touch with Professor Annalu Waller.

 Watch what we do!